ethanblake4/dart_eval/docs/typed-migration-failures.md

 - Regex Tests RegExp.allMatches(). type 'Null' is not a subtype of type '_Mismatch' in type cast

-### set_test.dart

-- Set tests Adding elements to a set.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Creating a set.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Nested set.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Removing elements from a set.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Set intersection operation.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Set union operation.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

-- Set tests Set with type parameters.
-Unsupported operation: Typed backend does not yet lower NewSet: set₀ = set {}

 ### stdlib_test.dart

-- Standard library tests Boxed null.
-Unsupported operation: Typed backend does not yet lower IndexMap: map₀ = indexmap a₁[var_12₁]

 - Standard library tests StreamController and Stream.listen().
 Unsupported operation: Typed backend does not yet lower Await: await_result₀ = await method_result_5₀, completer: #completer₀

-- Standard library tests dynamic.toString.
-Unsupported operation: Typed backend does not yet lower NewMap: map₀ = {}

-### switch_test.dart

-- Switch statement tests Basic switch with int cases.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Nested switch statements.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with break statements.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with const expression case.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with default case.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with expression evaluation.
-Bad state: Incompatible representations for numeric_result₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with function calls in cases.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with multiple empty cases (enum-like).
-Bad state: Incompatible representations for day₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with multiple statements per case.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with no matching case and no default.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with proper fall-through (empty cases).
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with return in default case.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with variable assignment in cases.
-Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required